Becker County, Minnesota

 Becker County is a county in the U.S. state of Minnesota.
-As of the 2020 census, the population was 35,183, and was estimated to be 35,444 in 2024, Its county seat is Detroit Lakes.
+As of the 2020 census, the population was 35,183, and was estimated at 35,497 in 2025.
+Its county seat is Detroit Lakes.

 Part of the White Earth Indian Reservation extends into the county.

 History

 The county was created on March 18, 1858 and organized on March 6, 1871.
 It was named for George Loomis Becker, one of three men elected to Congress when Minnesota became a state.
 Since Minnesota could only send two, Becker elected to stay behind, and he was promised to have a county named after him.

 Colonel George Johnston founded the city of Detroit Lakes in 1871.
 It grew quickly with the construction of the Northern Pacific Railroad.
 Johnston led settlers from New England to settle in this region.
 An 1877 election decided that Detroit Lakes, then known as Detroit, would become the county seat.
 Detroit won the election by a 90% majority.
 Frazee, Lake Park, and Audubon were also in the running.